r39 - 14 May 2012 - 10:14:12 - DavideRizzoYou are here: TWiki > Public Web > DpHipe

 For beginners

-This chapter from the Scripting and Data Mining guide teaches you the basics of Jython, the scripting language used by HIPE.
+This chapter from the Scripting Guide teaches you the basics of Jython, the scripting language used by HIPE.
 Learn how to write scripts, how to share them, and compare Jython and IDL syntax.

 Read more...